Limeboy0603/CS4514-Project-Public/docs/setup.md

 # By default, if you do not include --config, it will use config/config_clip.yaml for windows and config/config_clip_linux.yaml on linux/MacOS

 # Here are some other flags you can use.
 # --capture: Capture glosses in dataset based on whatever you set in your config file.
 If you copied the dataset from the gateway server, do NOT include this arguement.
+Otherwise, you may use this flag to capture your own dataset.
 # --extractsplit: Perform feature extraction and splitting.
 If you copied the dataset from the gateway server, do NOT include this arguement.
 # --use: Use the model directly after building everything.
 The video source will depend on what you set in your config file.
 ```